Feed A Cold, Starve A Fever – Definition & Meaning

 The belief was that different ailments required different treatments to restore balance.
 Feeding a cold was thought to warm the body and provide the energy needed to fight off the illness.
 Fasting during a fever was believed to prevent additional internal heat production and give the digestive system a rest, allowing the body to focus on fighting the infection.

 Over time, as medical science advanced, the specific practices advised by the proverb have been questioned and largely set aside.
-However, the saying has persisted as a cultural artifact, reflecting historical approaches to healthcare and the enduring human inclination to find simple, memorable guidelines for managing common health issues.
+However, the saying has persisted as a cultural artefact, reflecting historical approaches to healthcare and the enduring human inclination to find simple, memorable guidelines for managing common health issues.

 Similar proverbs and synonyms